springml-code/jwt_ref/README.md

 python pyjwt_example.py <private keyname> <public keyname>
 ```

 It will print the JWT, the original message, and the decoded message.
+You can and should also verify your JWT token on a site like [https://jwt.io/](https://jwt.io/).